 Can probiotics support estrogen and hormone balance?

 The idea with probiotics is to keep the trouble making bugs in check by supporting good bugs.
-For example, probiotics containing Lactobacillus acidophilus and Lactobacillus rhamnosus may help improve microbiome diversity in the vagina, while also fighting off harmful bacteria like E. coli and reducing itching and dischargeStudies support the notion that a balanced and diverse vaginal microbiome could help protect you from bacterial vaginosis, yeast infections, vaginal dryness, and UTIs.
+For example, probiotics containing Lactobacillus acidophilus and Lactobacillus rhamnosus may help improve microbiome diversity3 in the vagina, while also fighting off harmful bacteria like E. coli and reducing itching and discharge.
+Studies4 support the notion that a balanced and diverse vaginal microbiome could help protect5 you from bacterial vaginosis, yeast infections, vaginal dryness, and UTIs.

 I’ve been using probiotics to help heal my patients for years, and learning more and more about the ways women’s health connects to microbiome dysbiosis.
 Studies like these helped me to develop my own Brighten Essentials Women’s Probiotic, specifically designed with Lactobacillus rhamnosus, Lactobacillus acidophilus, a Bacillus blend, prebiotics and phytonutrients to combine the best research-supported outcomes in women’s health.